Movies You Didn't Know Were Remakes

 In 1999, Geoffrey Rush, Famke Janssen, Taye Diggs, Peter Gallagher, Chris Kattan, Ali Larter, and Bridgette Wilson-Sampras came together to deliver an updated version of "House on Haunted Hill."
 At that point, it had been four decades since the original Vincent Price-led, Frank Castle-directed film first hit theatres in 1959, so the update had the chance to usher in new fans.
 It was the first project for Dark Castle Entertainment, a production label originally intended to remake all of Castle's legendary films.
 Like many horror movie updates, the more recent iteration injected its scares with newer technology and special effects under new director William Malone, but that wasn't the only difference between the movies.

-While both films begin with the same premise (a group of strangers are told they'll earn a large sum of cash if they can survive the night in a haunted location), the original film actually takes place in a haunted house, while the remake uses a shut-down insane asylum as the backdrop.
+While both films begin with the same premise (a group of strangers are told they'll earn a large sum of cash if they can survive the night in a haunted location), the original film actually takes place in a haunted house, while the remake uses an abandoned insane asylum as the backdrop.
 From there, tales of deceit, betrayal, supernatural forces, and other creepy occurrences go down.
 But while almost everything can be logically solved in the original iteration, the ghosties are real in the updated take.
 As for Dark Castle Entertainment?
 It went on to remake another Castle classic, "13 Ghosts," before expanding its vision and tackling original films.

 The Fly

 But those films were largely forgotten by the time Cronenberg put his stamp on the story, especially since the AIDS pandemic was rampant at the time and many felt the movie was a metaphor for the virus, despite Cronenberg's original intent to comment on aging and death.
 Either way, the second iteration of the story is still considered the director's greatest film.
-Plus, it also launched a sequel, "The Fly II," which was directed by makeup effects artist Chris Walas, the guy who took home an Oscar for the Cronenberg iteration alongside makeup artist Stephan Dupuis.
+It also launched a sequel, "The Fly II," which was directed by makeup effects artist Chris Walas, the guy who took home an Oscar for the Cronenberg film alongside makeup artist Stephan Dupuis.

 No Way Out

 In 1987, emerging star Kevin Costner was having quite the big year, what with his starring role alongside Sean Connery in "The Untouchables" and as the lead protagonist, Tom Farrell, in the politically charged thriller "No Way Out."
-In the latter, Ronald Donaldson-directed film, Costner plays a navy lieutenant who investigates the murder of a woman he was romantically involved with.
+In the latter, Ronald Donaldson-directed film, Costner plays a Navy lieutenant who investigates the murder of a woman he was romantically involved with.
 But when the scandalous circumstances surrounding her death arise, it sets off a string of high-stakes events.

 The movie also starred Gene Hackman and Sean Young, and it was quite the hit with critics at the time of its debut.
 However this wasn't the first time Kenneth Fearing's 1946 novel, "The Big Clock," had been translated to the big screen.
 In 1948, John Farrow directed a film called "The Big Clock," which featured a magazine tycoon who commits the murder.
 And in 1976, French director Alain Corneau took a stab at the story with "Police Python 357."
 While all three films differ in terms of lead characters and their job descriptions, all three offer up that neo-noir vibe set out in the original tome.